16.2 C

 “Instead of this hurried attempt that will not achieve its worthy public health and safety goals,” the letter outlines alternative options to address the issue.

-“If this language were to become law, it would deal a fatal blow to the American farmers who are the foundation of the regulated hemp industry, and jeopardize tens of billions of dollars in economic activity around the country.
+If this legislation were passed, it would be a death blow for the American hemp farmers, who form the basis of the industry.
+It could also threaten tens and tens billions in economic activity across the nation.
 Let’s work together to regulate these products–building on this opportunity for economic growth for farmers while improving consumer safety and protecting kids, instead of re-criminalizing a crop to regulate finished products.”

 Meanwhile, a GOP senator recently said that if Congress moves forward with a proposal to ban hemp products with any amount of THC, nobody is going to buy the remaining CBD preparations—in large part because “even a little bit” of the intoxicating cannabinoid makes an important difference for health effects.